-The cultural commodification of Nzulezo (Nzulenzu) challenges their traditional identity — fueling tensions between the stilt village, the nearby Beyin town, the local traditional council, and government agencies, who all want a share of your tourist dollars.
+The cultural commodification of Nzulezo (Nzulenzu) challenges their traditional identity.
+This cultural voyeurism fuels tensions between the stilt village, the nearby Beyin town, the local traditional council, and government agencies, who all want a share of your tourist dollars.

-Tidal river fishermen have decimated the mangrove forest cover around the Densu Delta for traditional fish traps — with only around 16 red mangrove trees (Rhizophora species) are left standing, having all been cut down for the traps, fuelwood, and timber.
-But mangrove biomass is critical for mangrove fish assemblages, which the fishers depend on.
+Tidal river fishermen have degraded the mangrove forest cover around the Densu Delta for traditional fish traps — with only around 16 red mangrove trees (Rhizophora species) are left standing, having all been cut down for the traps, fuelwood, and timber.
+But mangrove biomass is critical for fish assemblages, which the fishers depend on.
 This habitat degradation has led to a loss of biodiversity in the area — leading to a decline in fish stock in the Densu intertidal zone.
-The video below explores this problem with some amazing aerial landscape views.
+The video below explores this problem.

 Africa has one of the world’s poorest youth populations.
 The photographs below are only a small glimpse into how a 25-year-old urban poor Ghanaian man is determined to survive in Accra's harsh urban environment.